lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step01j
     :alt: screenshot illustrating the expression needed to make the new column containing the diameter of the TNO

-    The screenshot illustrating the parameters for the new column containing the TNO's diameter
+    The screenshot illustrating the parameters for the new column containing the TNO's diameter.

 Now you can plot the distribution of diameters of TNOs extracted in the query of Step 1.9.
 To do so, in "Plot parameters" select "Histogram" and enter the parameters as below.